quii/learn-go-with-tests/intro-to-generics.md

 ## Wrapping up

 Hopefully this chapter has given you a taste of generics syntax and give you some ideas as to why they might be helpful.
-Later chapters we'll get onto

-- Multiple type parameters
+We've written our own `Assert` functions which we can safely re-use to experiment with other ideas around generics.

+The next chapters will explore:

 - Defining our own type parameters
 - Defining generic types
+- Multiple type parameters

 ### Will generics turn Go into Java?